How to Help Children in the Wake of Witnessing or Experiencing Violence

 - “God is there for me.
 He’ll take care of this.”

 - “I hate you God.”

 - “There is no God.
 If there was, he wouldn’t have done this.”

 These reactions to God are another dimension of the grieving process.
 Just as the grieving process isn’t linear, neither are children’s reactions to God throughout this process.
-Children’s feelings about God may vary from minute to minute, or they may experience a variety of feelings simultaneously.
+Children’s questions and feelings about God may vary from minute to minute, or they may experience a variety of feelings simultaneously.
 Children can experience these reactions to God in varying degrees of intensity as they sort through the confusion created by the trauma.
-See the “Grieving Stages” (below) to understand where children may be in their grieving process.

 Let children know that it’s okay to feel whatever they’re feeling about God.
 Children shouldn’t deny or judge their feelings.
 Instead they can bring their feelings to God for healing and they can trust that God is there to help them.

 Find strength in knowing that God is your most powerful ally in helping children heal.
 It’s important to understand the role God plays in healing.
 Call upon the power of the Great Healer as he has ministered to you.
 One of the best ways to help children trust God again is in being a good role model by